aemonge/aemonge.github.io/README.md

 Components catalog @ GFT / Santander Global Tech (Spain) : _Product Owner / Front-End Architect_ (Spain)
 **2017-20XX**
 As a architect and product owner.
-I was tasked to identify key components and features to develop with a team of five to maximize the value provided that our software stack brings to entire Santander Group.
-Our stack is being used by more than 10 teams, without it being obligatory.
-Our goal is to build the components so robust, flexible and simple to become an attractive and useful asset of any project developed in the group.
+I was tasked to identify key components and features to develop with help of a team, to maximize the value provided by our software stack used by Santander Group.
+Used by more than 10 teams without it being obligatory; our goal is to build it so robust, flexible and simple that it becomes an attractive asset rather than an obligation.

 I+D Architectural documentation @ GFT / Santander Global Tech
 : _Product Owner / Front-End Architect_ (Spain)
 **2017-20XX**
-As an architect I was tasked to create architectural and guideline documents with the help of a team of two.
-The main architectural document stated the chosen framework (Angular), key software principles (SOLID), software guidelines for full Santander Group.
-This documents and references have to be kept up to date with technology trends (event thinking) and software updates and deprecations.
+As an architect I was tasked to create architectural and guideline documents with the help of a team.
+The main architectural document stated the chosen framework (Angular), key software principles such as micro-front, SOLID-ness and event driven, and the software guidelines for the group.
+Also I'm tasked to keep the document a live and updated with the latest technology trends, software updates and deprecations.

 MyPage @ GFT / Santander Global Tech
 : _Product Owner / Front-End Architect_ (Spain)
 **2017-20XX**
 As a producto owner I decided to take a flexible grid system to bring customer's personalization into the financial world.
 As an architect I guide the multidisciplinary team to build the software in a coherent, modular and iterative life cycle.
-As the team used several and new technologies, I overcome my lack of specific technical knowledge with my broad vision and an abstract comprehension of any software.
+As the team used several and new technologies, I overcome my lack of specific technical knowledge with my broad vision and my abstract and root knowledge of any software.

 SIO-100 (a Artificial Intelligence project) @ bonial / kaufda.be
 : _Front-End Architect / Team leader_ (Germany)